ste-xx/TIL/readme.md

   Todo: <insert nice graphics?>
   ```
   Github actions is not the only service which provides so a services.
 There are travis, bitrise (i love bitrise for apple dependend deployment, maybe more in another post? ) and many more.
-  A big benefit for Github actions are, that they are first class citizen in the github area and the onboarding works flawless.
+  A big benefit for Github actions are, that they are first class citizen in the github eco system and the onboarding works flawless.

 #### Why I love serverless... in a nutshell [wip]
   * Network-stuff, I know the "basics" but i dont care, because im a dev und want try to things out.